icdevs/Icdevs_mainsite/_posts/2021-12-17-DAB and Stoic Integration.md

 ## Funding

-The bounty was generously funded by DAB/Psycadelic(40 ICP), Toniq Labs(40 ICP), and a Foundation Accelerator of 20 more ICP.
+The bounty was generously funded by DAB/Psycadelic(40 ICP), Toniq Labs(40 ICP), and a Foundation Match of 20 more ICP.
 If you would like to turbocharge this bounty you can seed additional donations of ICP to 66083bb3c940c7de2a70aa127ec771da75d60deadc10f5f66b280f203d8f6e73.
 ICDevs will match the bounty 1:1 for the first 40 ICP out of the DFINITY grant and then 0.25:1 after that.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## General Bounty Process